IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_calendar.md

     <td>
         <ul>
         <li>In-Class Exercise (Post-its): List 1 to 5 learning goals and/or expectations for this class.
 One per post-it.</li>
-        <li>In-Class Exercise (Post-its): What did you like and didn’t like from previous classes and why?</li>
+        <li>In-Class Exercise (Post-its): What did you like and didn’t like from previous classes and why?
+One per post-it.</li>
             <ul>
             <li>Assignments</li>
             <li>Instructor</li>